-Mastering typically takes 3-5 days from the time that your stereo mix is received and approved, we have discussed your goals for the master and agreed to a start date.
+Mastering typically takes 1-3 days from the time that your stereo mix is received and approved, we have discussed your goals for the master and agreed to a start date.
 Rush service may be available for an additional fee.

 Masters are generally delivered digitally as high quality 48k 24 bit WAV files as well as 320kbps MP3 files.
-Red book compliant CD-R masters to send to the pressing plant are also available for an additional fee.
+Vinyl specific master WAV files and CD-R masters to send to the pressing plant are available for an additional fee.

 Please read all of the information below and follow the recommendations below in order to get the best results.
 Let me know if you have any questions.
 I’m here to help via email, phone or IM.

 Audio effects used during mastering will vary from project to project, but may include: